-Retroactive overpayments were found in 60 percent of the S2 cases.
-The average retroactive overpayment is approximately \$536.
-Projecting these results to the universe of S2 alerts released to the FO in FY 2017, it is estimated that 163,174 cases have retroactive overpayments, with a total estimated overpayment detected from the match of approximately \$87,461,264.
-Using the average historical recovery rate for Title XVI, it is expected that the recovery rate of 65 percent of the overpaid dollars will result in a total benefit of approximately \$56,849,822.
+We found retroactive overpayments in 58 percent of the S2 cases.
+The average retroactive overpayment is approximately \$1,295.
+Projecting these results to the universe of S2 alerts released to the FO in FY 2015, we estimate that 7,870 cases have retroactive overpayments, with a total estimated overpayment detected from the match of approximately \$10,191,650.
+Using the average historical recovery rate for Title XVI, we would expect to recover 65 percent of the overpaid dollars for a total benefit of approximately \$6,624,572.

-Retroactive overpayments were found in 41.6 percent of the U5 cases.
-The average retroactive overpayment is approximately \$311.
-Projecting these results to the universe of U5 alerts released to the FO in FY 2017, it is estimated that approximately 5,299 cases have retroactive overpayments, with a total estimated overpayment detected from the match of approximately \$4,943,967.
-Using the average historical recovery rate for Title XVI, the expected to recovery rate is 65 percent of the overpaid dollars and will result in a total benefit of approximately \$3,213,579.
+We found retroactive overpayments in 31 percent of the U5 cases.
+The average retroactive overpayment is approximately \$1230.
+Projecting these results to the universe of U5 alerts released to the FO in FY 2015, we estimate that 310 cases have retroactive overpayments, with a total estimated overpayment detected from the match of approximately \$381,300.
+Using the average historical recovery rate for Title XVI, we would expect to recover 65 percent of the overpaid dollars for a total benefit of approximately \$247,845.

-The total benefit for recovery of improper payments and debt is \$60,063,401.
+The total benefit for recovery of improper payments and debt is \$6,872,417.